digital-asset/docs.daml.com/docs/3.1/docs/concepts/ledger-model/ledger-daml.rst

 a contract model, and such a model must specify:

 #.
 A set of allowed actions on the contracts
-#. the signatories, contract observers, and
+#.
+The signatories, contract observers
 #. the optional key associated with each contract and its maintainers.

 The sets of allowed actions can in general be infinite.
 For instance,